Zuehlke/machines-code-people/articles/sql.md

 whole database is in the memory.
 1. Bad hardware.
 Sometimes you just need to get a better one.

-That would be database performance debugging crash course, that you can, I hope, use as a starting point for your personal optimization conquest.
+Here we introduced some practical solutions how to tackle database performance issues, and this can be used as a starting point for you personal optimization conquest.

 *By: {{page.authorName}}*